 What is the STDEV.P Function?

-As a financial analyst, the STDEV.P function can be useful in calculating deviations in revenue.
+As a financial analyst, the STDEV.P function can be useful in, for example, calculating deviations in revenue.
 Portfolio managers often use standard deviation to measure and keep track of their portfolios’ risks.

 The STDEV.P function uses the following arguments:

-- Number1 (required argument) – It is the first number argument that corresponds to a population.
+- Number1 (required argument) – This is the first number argument that corresponds to a population.

-- Number2 (required argument) – It is a number argument that corresponds to the population.
+- Number2 (required argument) – This is another number argument that corresponds to the population.

 - The given arguments must provide at least two numeric values to the function.